alohainsi/simple-subscription/README.md

     }
     ngOnDestroy(): void {
         // you don't have to control subscriptions anymore,
-        // the decorator gonna unsubscribe from all of existing subscriptions by itself }
+        // the decorator will unsubscribe from all of existing subscriptions by itself }
 }
 ```